SpikE-Odets/esx_garbagecrew_v2/README.md

 Changes to my version of script:

-* added: 1 - 4 people can work the same job.
+* added: Anyone can help take bags out of a bin and place inside the truck.
 * added: Pay is sent after every pickup (in case driver disconnects)
-* added: Pay is split even between anyone on the truck when bin selection is made. (stay on truck till driver honks/sets red ring)
+* added: Pay is split among everyone that puts bags into the truck.
 * added: Changed the draw location of the back of the trunk to use platelight.(even if vehicle is blown up still finds the platelight)
-* added:

 Changes to the original script: